Evidence global bank UBS made “fictitious” trades to US markets

 Irina Tsareva says, “Yuri’s family were on his mother’s side Jewish merchants from the Urals and on his father’s side Belarusian kulaks (farmers).
 Both sides of the family went to Siberia escaping famine and repression.
 The kulaks lost their lands in the 1920s, and his grandfather was sent to prison in Siberia.
 He wife followed to be near him.
 His father taught at a coal institute and worked in mines; his mother was a head of a police department of their city.”

 The couple had no papers to work locally, but they could trade.
 They became clients of Credit Suisse AG, Nassau Branch in 2008.
 Four years later they switched to UBS Bahamas Ltd. lured by the promise of easy profits through trading U.S. stocks.
-UBS offered a $1.4 million loan, their home as collateral, half deposited into a trading account.
-However, behind the sleek wealth management, danger lurked.
+UBS offered a $1.4 million loan, their home as collateral, half deposited into an investment account.

 UBS, the world’s largest private bank, operates in over 50 other countries, in all major financial centers.
 It has a checkered past.
 In 2008, U.S. Senate investigators reported how it used code names and encrypted computers to help hundreds of rich Americans evade multi-millions on taxes.
 Just a year later, UBS agreed to pay $1.56 billion to the U.S. for failing to report about 14,000 foreigners’ trades of U.S. registered securities and paying the required withholding tax.
 Since then, UBS must report all trades in U.S. securities to the IRS.
 In 2012, the U.S. fined UBS $1.5 billion for manipulating Libor and other benchmark interest rates.

 From 2013 to 2014, Yuri Starostenko feverishly placed over 200 stock orders on U.S. markets.
 Under U.S. Securities and Exchange Commission (SEC) rules, records should have contained trade confirmations from U.S. brokers, proof the trades were executed as ordered on NYSE or Nasdaq.
 It should have come from UBS Financial Services, which handled the Bahamas orders.
 Instead, that never happened.
 “We never received a single confirmation,” Irina Tsareva said, “despite endless requests.”
-(Irina is the talkative one, speaks at court hearings.
+(Irina is the talkative one, speaking at court hearings.
 Yuri does the legal research and writes the filings for their pro se legal actions.
-They can’t afford a lawyer.)
+They do not have a lawyer.)

 Irina Tsareva and Yuri Starostenko at Bahamas court zoom hearing Feb 20, 2024, a decade into their court fight against UBS.